They Had Names

 Court Case: Jacob Mances sues Benjamin Lane for selling him Andrew, claiming he was unsound, 1851

 Jacob Mances [or Manses] sued Benjamin Lane in Liberty County Superior Court for $1000, saying that on January 3, 1851 in Savannah, he had purchased from Lane for $600, which he called “a large price,” “a certain negro man Slave named Andrew about twenty years of age as and for a sound and healthful negro.”
 He claimed that Lane knew that Andrew was “unsound, deseased in his leg and otherwise diseased,” adding that Andrew “was of little or no use and value to your petitioner.”
 He requested damages in the amount of $1000.
-Land was summoned by the Court on
+Lane was summoned by the Court on

 Read More »